 It’s one of the best ways to keep your accounts safe from cybercriminals.
-Now available across numerous services — including Apple’s operating systems, Google Drive, Windows 10, and popular social networks — 2FA is a simple and effective security solution.
+Now available across numerous services — including Apple’s operating systems, Google Drive, Windows 10 and 11, and popular social networks — 2FA is a simple and effective security solution.

 Two-factor authentication is the process that adds an extra security layer to your account, making it much harder for malicious actors to attack and steal your data.
 To access a profile protected with 2FA, you need two elements:

 With 2FA, every time you want to log in to your account, you will first be asked to enter your password.
 Then, a one-time code will automatically be sent to your mobile phone; if you can prove that you’re also the device owner, you can log in.